1. Find a psychiatrist that takes you seriously.

 You probably have a lot of thoughts, feelings, and concerns about your diagnosis and what this means for your future.
 A counselor can help you set up an action plan for your recovery.
 Making a list of warning signs that things are going downhill and you need help, what medications you take, and who your emergency contacts are is just a few things you might want to do to get started on your recovery plan.
 A counselor can listen to your concerns and view them from an outside perspective unlike a friend or family member.
-Furthermore, they have been specifically trained to help you with your problems.
-They know your story, top to bottom, unfiltered.
-Therefore, they know the best ways to help you stay in school, get and keep a job, and maintain healthy relationships.
+They have been specifically trained to help you with your problems.
+They should know your story, top to bottom, unfiltered.
+Therefore, they know the best ways to help you stay in school, get and keep a job, maintain healthy relationships, or whatever your goals may be.
 Many churches have free counselors, as well as schools and colleges.

 3. Build a support group.

 Suffering from a mental illness can be lonely and hard.
 Feeling misunderstood is common.
 Friends and family can be helpful.
 They know you best and can tell when you’re having a hard time.
 However, make sure you are connected to a few people who know what it’s like a have a mental illness.
 There are plenty of Facebook groups you can join that offer support.
 Admins of the groups post daily medication reminders, and members of the group often compare the side effects of medications.
 You can read the stories of people just like you all over the world struggling.
 It does a world of good to know that you are not alone.
 If you want to meet people in person, you can search for a NAMI support group near you.
 As strange or unique as your illness may feel, you’d be surprised how many people suffer from the same symptoms as you do.